Dealers-Warehouse/Dealers_Skill_Assessment/README.md

 	- Provide a database (.sql) file containing customer data

 ## Guidelines
-- You may use any frameworks (PHP, JavaScript or CSS) or none at all
+- You may use any frameworks (PHP, JavaScript or CSS) or none at all (Laravel and Vue recommended)
 - This project is intentionally open-ended.
 Let this be a reflection of your coding ability and development style.
 - Docker container is preferred